AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/deployment/deployment-errors-where-patches-not-found.md

 # Deployment errors where patches are not found

-This article provides a solution to the issue when upgrading your instance the deployment fails and you see an error in the deployment logs: *Next patches weren't found: <MDVA-XXXXX>, <ACSD-XXXXX>.
+This article provides a solution to the issue when upgrading your instance the deployment fails and you see an error in the deployment logs: *Next patches weren't found: MDVA-XXXXX, ACSD-XXXXX.
 Please, check with "status" command availability of these patches for the current Magento version*

 ## Affected products and versions